lfcarrega/libvirt-attach-usb/README.md

 ### Demo
-Here is a demonstration of the script working from a SSH session on Windows - outdated, but you'll get it:
+Here is a demonstration of the script working from a SSH session:
 ![](https://github.com/lfcarrega/libvirt-attach-usb/blob/main/demo.gif)

 ### Description